virtualritz/ta-lib-rs/ta-lib/README.md

 a rewrite in Rust of *some* parts of TA but with better ergonomics than this crate here.
 But it also only implements parts of the original TA lib indicators.

-However, if you need to use an indicator missing from `ta` this crate may get you there quickly, as a workaround.
+I.e. if you need to use an indicator missing from `ta` this crate may get you there quickly as a workaround.